mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 Check the [samples](samples) folder for project samples.

-- [Basic](samples/Basic): This is quick example of a page that has First/Previous/Next/Last links (razor pages).
+- [Basic](samples/Basic): This is a quick example of a page that has First/Previous/Next/Last links (razor pages).

 ## Extra sample usages